-- 1. A company's average R&D expenses in the three years prior to the current tax year must be greater than or equal to 7% of its total revenue or exceed NIS 75 million (approximately \$19 million) per year; - 2.
-A company must also satisfy one of the following conditions: - at least 20% of the workforce (or at least 200 employees) are employed in R&D; - a venture capital investment of an amount approximately equivalent to at least \$2 million was previously made in the company; or - growth in sales or workforce by an average of 25% over the three years preceding the tax year
+1. A company's average R&D expenses in the three years prior to the current tax year must be greater than or equal to 7% of its total revenue or exceed NIS 75 million (approximately \$21,000) per year;

+- 2. A company must also satisfy one of the following conditions: - at least 20% of the workforce (or at least 200 employees) are employed in R&D; - a venture capital investment of an amount approximately equivalent to at least \$2,000 was previously made in the company; or - growth in sales or workforce by an average of 25% over the three years preceding the tax year

-A "Special Preferred Technological Enterprise" is an enterprise that meets conditions 1 and 2 above, and in addition is a part of a group of companies that have total annual consolidated revenues above NIS 10 billion (approximately \$2.5 billion).
+A "Special Preferred Technological Enterprise" is an enterprise that meets conditions 1 and 2 above, and in addition is a part of a group of companies that have total annual consolidated revenues above NIS 10 billion (approximately \$2,800,000).

-Preferred Technological Enterprises will be subject to a corporate tax rate of 7.5% for operations in Development Zone A or 12% for operations outside of Development Zone A with respect to the portion of their income derived from IP developed in Israel, while Special Preferred Technological Enterprises will be subject to 6% with respect to income related to such IP.
+Preferred Technological Enterprises will be subject to a corporate tax rate of 7.5% for operations in Development Zone A or 12% for operations outside of Development Zone A with respect to the portion of their income derived from certain types of proprietary IP as defined within the Investment Law and which were generally developed in Israel, while Special Preferred Technological Enterprises will be subject to 6% with respect to income related to such IP.
 The withholding tax on dividends from these enterprises will be 4% for dividends paid to a foreign parent company holding at least 90% of the shares of the distributing company.
 For other dividend distributions, the withholding tax rate shall be 20% (or a lower rate under a tax treaty, if applicable).